-He has just completed the feature screenplay The Sit Down for producers Brian Cange and Robert Ivker.
+His feature screenplay Mob Town is due for release in 2019.
 It is the story of the famed 1957 Apalachin Meeting of key mafia leaders in upstate New York and its repercussions in the history of organized crime.

-His play, “Finks,” received its New York premiere at Ensemble Studio Theatre, winning
+His play, “Finks,” received its New York premiere at Ensemble Studio Theatre, in

-high critical praise.
-“Finks” was nominated for two Drama Desk Awards, Outstanding
+2013 winning high critical praise and nominated for two Drama Desk Awards, Outstanding

 Play and Outstanding Leading Actress (Miriam Silverman).
-It also received the Best
+It was also nominated as

 “Finks” was videotaped as part of the Lincoln Center Library of the Performing Arts “Theater on Film & Tape” archive.
 It is also an audio podcast from the Radio Drama Network and will debut on public radio stations around the country.
 It is published by Dramatists Play Service.